 When the Health Insurance Portability and Accountability Act of 1996 was first drafted, the internet and electronic data were seen by many as a passing fad.
 In the 27 years since then, not only has the internet become a major force in most peoples’ lives, electronic Protected Health Information, or ePHI, is the primary modality for healthcare industry tracking and communication of patient data.

 In this article, I’ll baseline what electronic Protected Health Information (ePHI) is, what ePHI security is, and what Covered Entities’ obligations are with respect to that data.
 I’ll also cover some frequently asked questions about ePHI and ePHI security.

 One thing of note: where I write extensively about Covered Entities, I’m using the term interchangeably with Business Associate.
 While not completely technically correct, the distinction is immaterial with respect to ePHI since the passage of the HITECH Act, which amended HIPAA to clarify that all Security Rule standards applied equally to Business Associates and Covered Entities independent of the existence of a Business Associate Agreement.
 No one who holds PHI is exempt from compliance and the standards are identical.

-- FAQs on ePHI
+- ePHI and PHI

 What is ePHI?